-The following is a list of tick-borne diseases, the usual tick vector(s), and the organism responsible for the disease that the tick transmits:
+The following is a list of tick-borne diseases that may be found in the U.S., the usual tick vector(s), and the organism responsible for the disease that the tick transmits:

 deer ticks (hard ticks) -- vectors for Borrelia species of bacteria (a spirochete or spiral-shaped bacterium)

 -- Ixodes species (hard ticks) -- vectors for Babesia, a protozoan

 -- Amblyomma americanum or lone star ticks (hard ticks) -- vectors for Ehrlichia chaffeensis and

 Ehrlichia ewingii bacterial species

 - Rocky Mountain spotted fever -- Dermacentor variabilis (American dog tick)